mroffmix/Swipeable-View/README.md

 ### Usage:

-import the package in the file you would like to use it: `import SwiftUICharts`
+import the package in the file you would like to use it: `import SwipebleView`